System requirements and other deployment considerations for distributed search

 Operating system compatibility

-For search head cluster and indexer cluster deployments, each cluster node must be running on the same operating system version.
+For search head cluster and indexer cluster deployments, each cluster node must be running on the same operating system and version.
 For more information on indexer cluster requirements, see System requirements and other deployment considerations for indexer clusters in Managing indexers and clusters of indexers.

 Splunk Enterprise version compatibility